itsmoosh/MoonMag/README.md

 * matplotlib
 * mpmath
 * scipy
+* spiceypy
+* healpy (optional).
+On Windows, this module can only be installed using wsl.

 A working version of LaTeX is needed for optimal plot rendering.
 If you have LaTeX installed, toggle it on by setting `use_latex = True` in `config.py`.

 Parallelization is done through the multiprocessing builtin module, and does not function consistently on all systems.
 If you encounter errors, try to set do_parallel = False in config.py.